Sebastian-GOAT/tscratch/README.md

 Keep in mind that there is only 1 loop running at a time, which is the one in the current scene.

+## Sound

+You can use the `engine.playSound(src)` method to play sounds.
+You just provide the source.
+Keep in mind that a lot of modern browsers block sound without user interaction.

+To stop sounds, you can use the `engine.stopAllSounds()` method.

 ## API Overview

 ### Engine